pedrohvbsilva/HDE-MPC-RC/README.md

 # HDS-MPC-RC (Hierarchical Decomposition Strategies for MPC of Resource-Constraints Dynamical Systems)

-**HDS-MPC-RC** is a Julia repositorie dedicated to Hierarchical Decomposition Strategies for MPC of Resource-Constraints Dynamical Systems analysis.
+**HDS-MPC-RC** is a Julia repository dedicated to Hierarchical Decomposition Strategies for MPC of Resource-Constraints Dynamical Systems analysis.

-## Strategies presented on this repositorie
+## Strategies presented on this repository

 * Bilevel Optimization
 * Benders Decomposition